lencap/osimages/README.md

 ## Vagrant
 [Vagrant](https://www.vagrantup.com/intro/index.html) is another open-source software product for building and maintaining portable virtual software development environments.
 To use these OS images with Vagrant you can either:

-1. Run `vagran package [etc]` against a VM created from one of these default OVA images, or
+1. Run `vagrant package [etc]` against a VM created from one of these default OVA images, or

 2. Create a new template based on one of these templates, by adding a post-processors stanza, like this:
 ```